Informed Consent Overview

 Principal investigators are responsible for assuring that all investigators obtaining consent are qualified and appropriately trained to explain the research and assess participant comprehension as described below.
 Any person who may obtain consent in a study should be listed in the IRB application as key personnel, though the person need not be listed as an investigator in the consent document itself.

-- Decision-making capacity: Subjects should be able to understand the nature and consequences of the study.
+- Decision-making capacity: Participants should be able to understand the nature and consequences of the study.
 If they cannot, surrogate consent may be required.
-See general discussion of subject comprehension assessment below.
+See general discussion of participant comprehension assessment below.

-- Voluntariness: Subjects should be free from coercion when deciding to participate.
+- Voluntariness: Participants should be free from coercion when deciding to participate.
 This requires that researchers carefully evaluate, plan and implement the recruitment, consent documents, and the consent process as described below.

 Obtaining Written or Verbal Informed Consent